bobmonsour/faustotasca/src/pages/santa-barbara.md

 title: Fausto Bellino Tasca | Santa Barbara
 description: Tasca’s first known commissions while living in Santa Barbara were the design and execution of interior decorative work for several estate homes in Montecito.
 ---
-{% from "macros.njk" import imageGallery %}
 {% from "macros.njk" import imageSingle %}

-## Westward to Santa Barbara, California
+{% from "macros.njk" import imagePair %}

+## Heading West

 Upon their arrival in the United State, Fausto and Paolina settled in the Bronx where their only child, Angelo, was born.
 As neither of them spoke any English, their movements were largely restricted to the community of Italian immigrants.

 {{ imageSingle(
-  'santa-barbara/placeholder.jpg',
-  'image of Nonna holding Dad on the street in Bronx') }}
+'santa-barbara/PaolinaandSon.jpg ',
+'Paolina holding her son outside their home, Bronx, NY, September 1914, Archive of the Tasca Estate') }}

 On the advice of a family member who had left New York for the West, the family relocated to Mingus, Texas.

 {{ imageSingle(
-  'santa-barbara/placeholder.jpg',
-  'image of Dad on the porch in Mingus')
+'santa-barbara/Mingus1915.jpg',
+'Tasca family with friends in Mingus, Texas, 1915')
 }}

 In Mingus, Fausto found some work painting signage and doing fancy lettering for storefronts.
 However, this rather limited work could not support his family, so he resorted to working in the coal mines.